PDC Triple Crown: History

 In 2005, the inaugural Premier League was held.
-The event was won by Phil Taylor, who became the first player to win a career Triple Crown in the process, having already won the World Championship and World Matchplay.
-In 2006, Taylor won the World Championship, Matchplay and Premier League, becoming the first player to win all three tournaments in the same year, and repeated the feat in 2010.
-He remains the only player to have won all three Triple Crown tournaments in a single year.
+The event was won by Phil Taylor, who became the first player to win a career Triple Crown in the process, having already won the World Championship and the World Matchplay.
+In 2006, Taylor won the World Championship, the World Matchplay and the Premier League, becoming the first player to win all three tournaments in the same year, and repeated the feat in 2010.
 By 2015, broadcaster Sky Sports referred to the three tournaments as the Triple Crown, with Michael van Gerwen being next to achieve the career Triple Crown at the 2015 World Matchplay.
 In 2018, Anderson became the third player to complete the Triple Crown, winning the World Matchplay seven years after his first Triple Crown title.
 In 2025, Luke Humphries and Luke Littler became the fourth and fifth players to complete the Triple Crown respectively.
 Both players took less than two years to complete the achievement, with Humphries doing so by winning the 2025 Premier League while Littler completed the set at the 2025 World Matchplay.

 The Triple Crown has been regarded by some as a prestigious achievement and goal of players owing to its rarity, with Luke Humphries describing the achievement as "really, really special" upon becoming the fourth player to win the Triple Crown.
 Luke Littler, the most recent Triple Crown winner, described the Triple Crown as an achievement he was "focused on" prior to completing it at the 2025 World Matchplay, though he also said that he hadn't previously "realised the Triple Crown was a thing".
 However, the status of the Triple Crown has been controversial, with critics such as former Players Champion and pundit Paul Nicholson pointing out its lack of official designation by the PDC.
 Other critics have suggested that the inclusion of the Premier League undermines the achievement as it is an invitational tournament.
 In 2025, PDC chief executive Matt Porter acknowledged that the concept of the Triple Crown and the debate around it was interesting for fans.
 However, he also described the Triple Crown as "invented by a small number of people" and ruled out the Triple Crown being officially designated as such in the future, believing that any such designation would undermine the other PDC Premier Events.

 Career Triple Crown winners

 Five players have completed a career Triple Crown: Phil Taylor, Michael van Gerwen, Gary Anderson, Luke Humphries, and Luke Littler.
-Only Taylor has won all three Triple Crown events in the same year, a feat he achieved twice, in 2006 and 2010.
-After winning the World Championship in 2017, van Gerwen held all 3 Triple Crown titles simultaneously (having won both the Premier League and the Matchplay in 2016).
+Only Taylor and Littler have won all three Triple Crown events in the same year, with Taylor achieving the feat twice, in 2006 and 2010.
+After winning the World Championship in 2017, van Gerwen held all 3 Triple Crown titles simultaneously (having won both the Premier League and the World Matchplay in 2016).